neumino/neumino.github.io/movies.md

 ### Rambo: Last Blood
-*Released on 2019-09-20, vote average 6.4*
+*Released on 2019-09-20, vote average 6.3*

-When his housekeeper’s granddaughter is kidnapped, Rambo crosses the U.S.-Mexican border to bring her home but finds himself up against the full might of one of Mexico’s most ruthless cartels.
+When John Rambo&#39;s niece travels to Mexico to find the father that abandoned her and her mother, she finds herself in the grasps of Calle Mexican sex traffickers.
+When she doesn&#39;t return home as expected, John learns she&#39;s crossed into Mexico and sets out to get her back and make them pay.

 <iframe id="player"
 	type="text/html"